Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/touch_test1.png)

-Now, on this screen capture notice how I change the Query, in front of count(*), I added 3 000, and then I clicked on "Test", to test the Touchpoint, you can see the result, on the right; "incorrect validation".
+Now, on this screen capture notice how I changed the Query, in front of count(*), I added three 000, and then I clicked on "Test", to test the Touchpoint, you can see the result, on the right; "incorrect validation".
 So now the query, that was rigth before, is incorrect now, and you must find out why, and fix it.

 ![image](screenshots/test_pathpoint1.png)

-If you chose to change the given Query, and after validating, by testing the Touchpoint, that is right, you can save it by clicking on "Save/Update", on the right of the same dialog box window.
+If you chose to change the given Query, and after validating, by testing the Touchpoint (that is "healthy"), you can then save it by clicking on "Save/Update", on the right of the same dialog box window.
 Now the Touchpoint window, will close, saving the changes you made to the Touchpoint.

 Return to top of [Index](#Index)